This is some text inside of a div block.

 Key signs your child may need speech therapy

 Identifying signs that your child may need speech therapy is the first step toward early intervention and improved outcomes.
-While every child is different, specific warning signs can indicate a potential need for support.
+While every child is different, specific developmental markers can indicate a potential need for support.
 For instance, if your child is not using single words by 12 months or simple two-word phrases by 24 months, this may suggest a delay in speech development.
 Additionally, difficulty following simple directions or challenges in expressing thoughts and feelings can signal language disorders.
 Other signs to watch for include persistent difficulties with articulation, such as frequently being misunderstood by others, and issues with social communication, such as trouble engaging in back-and-forth conversations or understanding social cues.
 Stuttering is also a signal to parents that children may need speech therapy.
-Children who stutter might display discomfort or facial expressions while speaking (Texas Children’s Hospital). y.
+Children who stutter might display discomfort or facial expressions while speaking (Texas Children’s Hospital).
 Pediatric speech-language pathologists specialize in treating these communication disorders in children, by addressing and working to fix issues like language delays and stuttering.

 Early identification of these signs is crucial for timely intervention.
 Early intervention can significantly improve outcomes and prevent ingrained behaviors, making future correction easier.
 Observing your child’s development and seeking help when needed ensures they receive the necessary support for better speech and communication skills (National Institutes of Health).